alfrescas/drought_predictions/README.md

 ### Analysis Results

-The 7 states we analyzed are ranked below out of all 50 states with their results based on the 2015 dataset:
+The 7 states we analyzed are ranked from low to high out of all 50 states by the total amount of water withdrawals in 2015.
+Withdrawals are then broken down by type of water (fresh or saline) and withdrawal type (groundwater and surface water).
+The amount of withdrawals for water-use categories is also listed.
+All numbers are measured in million gallons per day (Mgal/d). ranked below out of all 50 states with their results based on the 2015 dataset:

 #### #35.
 New Mexico
 Total withdrawals: 2,900 million gallons per day (Mgal/d)